department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### How much will I pay for spousal coverage—and how do the premium payments work?

 You’ll pay a premium for your spouse’s coverage, which will increase as your spouse ages.

-These are the current spousal coverage monthly premium rates:
+Choose your spouse’s age below to view current spousal coverage monthly premium rates based on the amount of insurance you want.

 **[DESIGN NOTE: Please insert spousal coverage monthly premium rates table here.
 See issue for content]**